 At this step, you have completed the installation process and are ready to use your Citus cluster.
-To help you get started, we have a real-time aggregation tutorial which has instructions on setting up a Citus cluster with sample data in minutes.
+To help you get started, we have a tutorial which has instructions on setting up a Citus cluster with sample data in minutes.